triem1998/GamUncertainty/README.md

-# Uncertainty quantification for gamma-spectrometry
+# Uncertainty quantification for spectral unmixing in gamma-ray spectrometry

 This is the repo for uncertainty quantification methods for gamma-ray spectrometry.
 ![ ](illustrations/ci_cri.png)